- Services & Solutions

 - Clients & Partners

 Healthy sleep is vital to an individual's well-being, productivity, and long-term health.
-SRI Biosciences conducts clinical and basic research studies about sleep and sleep disorders to better understand the causes and consequences of sleep disruption at the molecular, neurological, and behavioral levels.
-This research can lead to treatments for insomnia, jet lag, age-related sleep disturbances, fatigue, and narcolepsy.
+SRI Biosciences conducts clinical and basic research studies about sleep and sleep disorders to better understand the role of sleep in health as well as causes and consequences of sleep disruption at the molecular, neurological, and behavioral levels.
+This research can lead to better understanding of sleep functions as well as treatments for insomnia, jet lag, age-related sleep disturbances, fatigue, and narcolepsy.

 Human Sleep Studies